aaswenson/FinalProject_759/README.md

 How to compile the code
 -------------------
 In order to compile the code, run make.
-An executable called par\_walk\_tally will be created.
+An executable called par\_tally will be created.
 This executable needs to be run with three arguments:
 1. Number of particle
-2. Number of mesh voxels on any direction
+2. Number of mesh voxels in any direction
 3. Voxel size on any direction

-Example: ./par\_walk\_tally 50 21 0.5
+Example: ./par\_tally 50 21 0.5

 This excutable will run 100 particles, and create a 50 x 50 x 50 mesh with voxel size 0.5.